nicyyyy/nicyyyy/README.md

-- 👋 I’m Tsingyau, pursuing my Master's Degree for Integrated Circuits Design with Institution of Microelectronics of the Chinese Academy of Science(IMECAS).
+- 👋 I’m Tsingyow, pursuing my Master's Degree for Integrated Circuits Design with Institution of Microelectronics of the Chinese Academy of Science(IMECAS).
 - 👀 My research focus on FPGA, Image Process & Heterogeneous System Architecture.

 <!---